 All TAMU students must pass two courses in their major that fulfill the graduation requirement for writing and oral communication.
-The amount of course credit can vary; however, zero credit courses cannot be used to fulfill the requirement.
-Since the TAMU 2007-08 Undergraduate Catalog #130, the university has required two (2) W courses in the major.
-As of 2008, students may opt to take one W and one C (communications) course or two (2) W courses in the major.
+The amount of course credit can vary; however, zero-credit courses cannot be used to fulfill the requirement.
+Since the TAMU 2007-08 Undergraduate Catalog #130, the university has required two (2) W (writing) courses in the major.
+Since 2008, students have been able to take either one W and one C (communication) course or two (2) W courses in the major.

 The W/C graduation requirement may not be met by any course listed as a University Core Curriculum communication requirement.

 W/C courses are designed and administered within departments and approved for a period of four years by the W & C Course Advisory Committee and the Faculty Senate.
-The W & C Course Advisory Committee ensures the integrity of Texas A&M’s communications-in-the-disciplines program.
+The W & C Course Advisory Committee ensures the integrity of Texas A&M’s communication-in-the-disciplines program.
 The approval process is outlined on this site at Apply for W or C Course Approval.
-You will find a current list of approved W & C Courses on this site.
+A current list of approved W & C Courses appears on this site.

 A department may request that a course outside the major count in a specific degree plan if that course is relevant to the student's discipline.
 Both the department offering the course and the department offering the major should agree that the course can be added.
 To make the request, submit the Request for Approval of W- and C- Courses Outside the Major Form to the Associate Provost for Undergraduate Studies.